Palm Beach County Court Dismisses Unfair Trade Practices Claim Against Pokemon Go App Maker

 Request Your Free Consultation Today

 At Pike & Lustig, LLP, our Florida business law attorneys have extensive experience handling FDUTPA claims.
 For help with your case, please reach out to us to set up your free comprehensive case evaluation.
-We have offices in West Palm Beach and Miami and serve business law clients all throughout South Florida.
+We have offices in West Palm Beach, Wellington and Miami and serve business law clients all throughout South Florida.